Public subsidies and cooperation in research and development. Evidence from the lab

 Cooperation in R&D, Public Subsidies, Knowledge Spillovers, Market Competition

-We implement an experimental design based on a duopoly game in which subjects choose whether to cooperate in Research and Development (R&D) activities.
-We first conduct six experimental markets that differ in both the levels of knowledge spillovers and the intensity of competition.
-Consistently with the theory, we find that the probability of cooperation increases in the level of spillovers and decreases in that of market competition.
-We then replicate the experimental markets by providing subsidies to subjects who cooperate.
-Subsidies relevantly increase the probability of cooperation in focus markets, causing, however, a sensible reduction of R&D investments.
-Overall, our evidence suggests that, depending on the characteristics of the market, the use of public subsidies might be redundant, for firms would anyway joined their R&D efforts; or counterproductive, inducing firms to significantly reduce R&D investments compared to the non-cooperative scenario.
+We implement an experimental design based on a duopoly game in order to analyse the impact of public subsidies on the willingness to cooperate in research and development (R&D) activities.
+We first implement six experimental markets by exogenously varying the level of knowledge spillovers (low or high) and the intensity of competition in the product market (low, intermediate, or high).
+We find that the probability of cooperation increases in the level of spillovers and decreases in that of market competition.
+We then replicate the six experimental markets by subsidising subjects who cooperate.
+Whenever they are sufficient to change the incentive structure of the game, subsidies substantially increase the probability of cooperation, causing, however, a reduction of R&D investments.
+Overall, our evidence suggests that, depending on the characteristics of the market, the provision of subsidies is not always desirable.
+These might be redundant because firms have sufficient private incentives to invest cooperatively in R&D, or even counterproductive, as they might induce firms to significantly reduce R&D investments compared to the noncooperative scenario.

 Suggested citation: A. Acconcia, S. Beraldo, C. Capuano, M. Stimolo (2022), ‘Public subsidies and cooperation in research and development.
 Evidence from the lab’, Nota di Lavoro 02.2022, Milano, Italy: Fondazione Eni Enrico Mattei